vuw-research-computing/raapoi-docs/docs/index.md

 know to start running jobs, and if you need more help, please see the [training](training.md) tutorials with step-by-step instructions for our most popular apps and languages.
 You'll also find some simpler [examples](examples.md) on this site.

+Something in this documentation not up to date or incorrect?
+Feel free to create an [issue](https://github.com/vuw-research-computing/raapoi-docs/issues) on the [documentation github page](https://github.com/vuw-research-computing/raapoi-docs).
+Better yet, submit a pull request :)